UBC-Stat-ML/blangDSL/README.md

 - import in eclipse as ``Existing project``
     - make sure to check the box for adding subprojects
-- delete .settings (might not be needed anymore)
-- right click on ``ca.ubc.stat.blang.tests`` pick run as JUnit

-Note: currently, bayonet is imported with a committed bin folder.

-- when grammar changes,
+- initially, and when grammar changes,
     - right click on the grammar file
     - run as ``Generate XText artefacts``
     - will generate the generated files
+- right click on ``ca.ubc.stat.blang.tests`` pick run as JUnit

+Note: currently, bayonet is imported with a committed bin folder.

 Organization of the code